isabellarmonteiro/Bangladesh/docs/suchana_exploratory_analysis.md

 ## Exploratory Analysis

 For now I am only using rounds 1, 2 and 3 of the BIHS (because I don't have access to the latest round).
 So instead of a staggered event study I am doing a TWFE, and considering the blue unions (treated between 2016 and 2018) as treatment.
+Since the last round of the BIHS happened 1-2 years after the end of the project, we can draw interesting insights about the longer-term impacts of the intervention / technology adoption-disadoption.

 ### Parallel trends